ese-msc/c-primer/_sources/part_one/04_input-output.md

 int main(int argc, char* argv[])
 ```

-Here we have two variables which are automatically assigned by the operating system, the integer `argc`, and an array of strings, `argv`.
+Here we have two variables which are automatically assigned by the operating system, the integer `argc` (the number of arguments), and an array of strings, `argv`.
 Just like with the Python `sys.argv`, the array is populated with a space separated list of the command line arguments used to call the program, with the first entry (`argv[0]`) equal to the name used to set the program running.

 ```c++
 #include <iostream>